Table of Contents

 For you to make your own changes, I recommend trial and error.
 Once you are used to the front end builder it’s pretty easy to change things, but it might feel frustrating until you learn where the various options are.

 To get the homepage looking better, I added some photos, changed the menu and added some placeholder empty pages, removed some sections I didn’t need and placed more content from the current site into the new one.
 I then spent some time with smaller tweaks like adding padding to the buttons and making them the same size so that things look neater.

 After a few hours of tinkering, this is what I had:

-After a few hours of work, I had a decent looking homepage that I thought would be great for this charity.
-The design was coming together nicely and I was enjoying using hte Divi editor even though I did have some frustration finding certain options in the modules.
+After a few hours of work, I had a nice looking homepage that I thought would be great for this charity.
+The design was coming together nicely and I was enjoying using the Divi editor even though I did have some frustration finding certain options in the modules.

 There is still a lot of work to do but things are coming along nicely.
-Job for the next posts in this series are:
+My jobs for the next posts in this series are:

 - Layouts for all internal pages